 ACC Aviation delivers a robust Q4 – bolstered by strong performance in the USA and new Technical Services expertise

-ACC Aviation, the global aviation services group, reported a strong fourth quarter, validating its decision to expand into new pillars of expertise in aviation finance and technical services.
-Overall, charter activity and ACMI/leasing were steady, while the US market was extremely strong, dominated by sports charters and corporate groups, where health fears continue to drive people into charter.
+ACC Aviation reported a solid fourth quarter, validating its decision to expand into new pillars of expertise in aviation finance and technical services.
+Overall, air charter activity and ACMI/leasing were steady, while the US market was robust, dominated by sports charters and corporate groups where health concerns continue to drive people towards air charter.

-“Navigating the pandemic in early 2021 we took the decision to accelerate our investment, expanding our expertise into aviation finance advisory; technical services and to bolster our USA presence.
+“Navigating the pandemic in early 2021, we decided to accelerate our investment, expand our expertise into aviation finance advisory and technical services and bolster our USA presence.
 Accordingly, we delivered a much better financial year than anticipated,” commented Phil Mathews, ACC Aviation CEO.
 By Q3 we were seeing additional revenue from clients tapping us for new, complementary expertise.
 In Q4 we started winning technical services’ work, including successful referrals from other parts of the group.